 A certain amount of on-campus housing is available during the seminar.
 Those receiving scholarships are housed in the Undergraduate dorms - all rooms are double occupancy.
-You may choose to room with your ensemble members or be assigned a roommate.
+You may choose to room with your ensemble members or to be assigned a roommate.
 For 2016, on-campus housing check-in will be available beginning Friday, June 17.
 Seminar activities will begin on Saturday, June 18.

 Community members can request on-campus housing *subject to availability by Stanford Conference Services*.
 Most undergraduate housing is double-occupancy.
 For an extra fee, you can request a single room.
 Limited apartment-style graduate student housing is also available, and will be offered first to returning participants.
 Full housing fees are due June 1, 2016.
 If you prefer not to stay on campus, the Conference Office can recommend a range of hotels and motels near the campus.

 During the seminar, food services are available at a variety of on-campus locations, or at restaurants in nearby Palo Alto.
-Throughout the Seminar, there will be a few group meals provided, but attendees are responsible for most of their own meals.
+Throughout the Seminar, there will be several group meals provided, but attendees are responsible for most of their own meals.

 For more information, email SLSQseminar@gmail.com